Complimentary Options

 The music program provides students with the opportunity to learn guitar, play drums occasionally and sing.
 Students will develop the skills required to play a repertoire of interesting pieces written in a variety of musical styles.
 Students can rent a guitar to take home to practice with.
 Student will be asked to sign a contract for leasing the guitar and any damages that might occur to it.
 The guitar is return at the end of the term.
 Alternatively, students may use their own approved guitar.

-Leadership 7, 8, 9
+Computers 7, 8, 9

 Students enrolled in Computer Coding will engage in multiple coding languages and activities based upon grade level.
 Students in grades 7 and 8 will work through block based programming languages which serve as an introduction to text based coding (primarily Python programming language) in grade 9.
 Students will practice basic coding concepts such as utilizing loops and conditional statements, implementing incremental change through mathematical operations, and efficiently implementing coded solutions.
-These skills will help to prepare them for future CTF courses in highschool, as well as lay a foundation for post secondary/employment opportunities beyond grade 12.
+These skills will help to prepare them for future CTF courses in high school, as well as lay a foundation for post secondary/employment opportunities beyond grade 12.